Emotional Intelligence

 The Importance of Emotional Intelligence

-The ability to be emotionally intelligent is crucial for both professional and personal spheres for several reasons:
+The ability to be emotionally intelligent is crucial for both professional and personal fields for many reasons:

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the business world due to its impact on a variety of aspects:
+Emotional intelligence is in particular demand in the world of business because of its influence on many aspects:

 Key Takeaways

-- It encompasses self-awareness and self-management as well as social awareness and relationship management.
+- It comprises self-awareness, self-management as well as social awareness and managing relationships.

 Additional Information